Breaking Bias: Lessons from the Amistad

-- Part One is a virtual workshop which introduces a background unit on African civilizations and units 1 and 2 which cover race as a social construct and chattel slavery (nationally and in New Jersey)
+- Part One virtual introduces a background unit on African civilizations and units 1 and 2 which cover race as a social construct and chattel slavery (nationally and in New Jersey)

-- Parts One and Two combined workshop is held in-person at the New Jersey Law Center.
-This workshop includes the background as well as , units, 1, 2, 3, 4 and 5)
+- Part One in-person is held at the New Jersey Law Center.
+This workshop includes the background unit as well as units, 1, 2, and 3

 Curriculum to Download

 The 6-unit curriculum, developed for grades 3-12, is broken into themes and ties the law to the lessons of the Amistad is free to download using the form below.
 Each theme provides an elementary, middle and high school lesson and handouts on that topic.

 - New Jersey Law Center, New Brunswick, NJ

 - 9 am to 3 pm (breakfast & lunch included)

 - Via Zoom (webcam/microphone required)

 For questions about NJSBF trainings or to request accommodation or to inquire about accessibility for any training, please contact Jessica Taube, Director of Conflict Resolution and Anti-Bias Initiatives at firstname.lastname@example.org or call 732.937.7523.